 The Authority is an agent of the State and, except as stated in section 72, has the status, immunities, and privileges of the State.

-7. Authority to be an SES organisation
+7. Authority to be SES organisation

 The Authority is to be an SES organisation under the Public Sector Management Act 1994.